 For successful mid-senior professionals, with considerable experience in the industry, Fitton’s advice also has relevance when thinking about the problem of solving how to structure and what to put in your resume.

-The most engaging CVs we receive here at Six Degrees are the ones that not only say what they DO but also what they have ACHIEVED throughout their career to date.
+The most engaging resumes we receive here at Six Degrees are the ones that not only say what they DO but also what they have ACHIEVED throughout their career to date.

 Importantly, these resumes give us clear insight and understanding of key skills and knowledge that may match our clients’ expectations.

 Drawing again from your inbuilt knowledge, it’s always reassuring to see evidence within a resume that you have taken the time to do some research beyond the prospective company, by identifying products, challenges, or competitors that align with previous experience and achievements.

 Being clear in writing (and confident at the interview) about the successes you've achieved for your current or previous companies are highly desirable within a resume.
 All great goals are measurable!
-We will measure your suitability and fit for the job by the details and results you clearly outline in your CV.
+We will measure your suitability and fit for the job by the details and results you clearly outline in your resume.

 In preparing your CV, there are some fundamentals you should include to put your application in the best light.